-EXELON PATCH can cause gastrointestinal adverse reactions, including significant nausea, vomiting, diarrhea, decreased appetite, and weight loss.
+EXELON PATCH can also cause serious stomach side effects, including nausea, vomiting, diarrhea, dehydration, decreased appetite, weight loss, and bleeding in your stomach (ulcers).
 Dehydration may result from prolonged vomiting or diarrhea and can be associated with serious outcomes.
+Some people have had a serious skin reaction called allergic contact dermatitis (ACD) when using EXELON PATCH.
+Stop using EXELON PATCH and call your health care provider right away if you experience reactions that spread beyond the patch size, are intense in nature, and do not improve within 48 hours after the patch is removed.
+Symptoms of ACD may be intense and include itching, redness, swelling, warmth or tenderness of the skin, or peeling or blistering of the skin, which may ooze, drain, or crust over.
 The incidence and severity of these reactions are dose related.
-For this reason, treatment should be initiated with EXELON PATCH at a dose of 4.6 mg/24 hours and titrated to a dose of 9.5 mg/24 hours, if appropriate.
-If you have not taken EXELON PATCH for more than 3 days, do not start taking it again until you have talked to a doctor.
+For this reason, treatment should be initiated with EXELON PATCH at a dose of 4.6 mg/24 hours and titrated to a dose of 9.5 mg/24 hours, and then 13.3 mg/24 hours, if appropriate.
+If you have not taken EXELON PATCH for more than 3 days, do not start taking it again until you have talked with a doctor.

 Weight should be checked while the person is using EXELON PATCH.
 Weight loss/loss of appetite may occur.
 People below 50 kg (110 lbs) may experience more side effects and may have to stop using EXELON PATCH due to these side effects.

 People at risk for stomach ulcers or who take certain medicines should tell their doctor before starting

 EXELON PATCH, because serious stomach problems, such as bleeding, may occur.